Thomas-Elder/cs.Weightlifting/README.md

 # cs.Weightlifting
 A solution for managing weightlifting training data.
+Further information on any of the below can be found in this repos wiki.

 This has several aims: